 We are using this fifth criterion to distinguish the practice of a teacher as that of a professional educator.
-Following one's initial accreditation as a teacher in England and Wales there is no requirement to engage in masters and/or doctoral degree studies in a life-long process of continuing professional development.
+Following one's initial accreditation as a teacher in England and Wales there is no requirement to engage in masters and/or doctoral degree studies in a lifelong process of CPD.
 In some countries, such as Finland and Iceland, the government funds teacher education programmes for a masters profession.
 But these are exceptions around the world.
 We distinguish the practice of a teacher as that of a professional educator with the accreditation of the evidence-based living-educational-theories that explain the educational influences of a teacher as educator in their own learning, in the learning of others and in the learning of the social formations in which the practice is located.

-We are proposing a further distinction between Master and Doctor Educator to enhance professionalism by focusing on making public the embodied knowledge of educators together with its evolution.
-We believe that the self-studies of teacher educators have an important role to play in making publish this embodied knowledge.
-The proceedings of the Self-Study of Teacher Education Practices (Garbett & Ovens, 2014), Special Interest Group of the American Educational Research Association show the contributions of S-STEP members to the knowledge-base of education.
-What we are arguing (Whitehead, 2014a, Whitehead & Huxtable, 2014) is that the self-studies of teacher educators could make further contributions to the professional knowledge base of education, by gaining accreditation for the explanations of educational influence in making public the embodied knowledge of master and doctor educators.
-In focusing on the living-educational-theories of Master and Doctor Educators we are going beyond the limitations in Research Intelligence (BERA, 2013) of the British Educational Research Association (BERA) on 'Challenge and Change in Teacher Education' with its focus on the craft dimensions of teachers' practices and seeing teachers as 'technicians'.
+We are proposing a further distinction between master and doctor educator to enhance professionalism by focusing on making public the embodied knowledge of educators together with its evolution.
+We believe that the self-studies of teacher educators have an important role to play in making public this embodied knowledge.
+The Proceedings of the self-study of teacher education practices (Garbett and Ovens, 2014), special interest group of the American Educational Research Association, show the contributions of Self-Study of Teacher Education Practices (S-STEP) members to the knowledge-base of education.
+What we are arguing (Whitehead, 2014a; Whitehead and Huxtable, 2014) is that the self-studies of teacher educators could make further contributions to the professional knowledge-base of education, by gaining accreditation for the explanations of educational influence in making public the embodied knowledge of master and doctor educators.
+In focusing on the living-educational-theories of master and doctor educators we are going beyond the limitations in Research Intelligence (BERA, 2013) of BERA on 'Challenge and change in teacher education' with its focus on the craft dimensions of teachers' practices and seeing teachers as 'technicians'.

-5. The accreditation of knowledge of Master and Doctor Educators in enhancing professionalism - How can the embodied knowledge of educators be made public?
+5. The accreditation of knowledge of master and doctor educators in enhancing professionalism - How can the embodied knowledge of educators be made public?

 We are making a clear distinction between degrees that are 'professional qualifications' but are not concerned with the creation and improvement of educational theory practice and provision, and the recognition of teachers whose practice is that of master and doctor educators.
-For example you can be awarded a professional doctorate without generating knowledge of practice that makes a contribution to the professional knowledge-base of education.
-Our own professional masters degrees were not related to our professional competence as educational professionals whilst in contrast to this our living-theory PhDs provided evidence-based explanations of our educational influences.
+For example, you can be awarded a professional doctorate without generating knowledge of practice that makes a contribution to the professional knowledge-base of education.
+Our own professional masters' degrees were not related to our professional competence as educational professionals, whilst in contrast to this our living-theory PhDs provided evidence-based explanations of our educational influences.

-We are not suggesting that the award of master and doctoral degrees have no relevance to the development of profession of educator, quite the contrary.
-We see the scholarship and rigour of enquiry demanded by the Academy making a significant contribution to the gifted education of teachers as educators by offering criteria by which they can recognise excellence in the development their talents and knowledge as gifts to support educational learning of their students.
+We are not suggesting that master and doctoral degrees have no relevance to the development of the profession of educator - quite the contrary.
+We see the scholarship and rigour of enquiry demanded by the Academy making a significant contribution to the gifted education of teachers as educators by offering criteria by which they can recognise excellence in the development of their talents and knowledge as gifts to support educational learning of their students.
 We exemplify as follows: